Frederoche/WebGL-Map/README.md

 # WebGL-Map
-This is an attempt to make a world map in webgl.
+A world map in webgl.
 It is writen in pure javascript without the use of extrenal libraries.
 It is based on a quadtree structure.